 Shortly before his death, Levi denied any link between his mental state and the camp.
 He told Bianca Guidetti Serra, a close friend, that his depression was unrelated to Auschwitz.
 And he told Mendel that "he was no longer haunted by the camp and no longer dreamed about it."
 Thus, if we assume that his suicide was caused by the unbearable memories of the camp, we must question the accuracy of his self-report.
 Perhaps such questioning is warranted.
 Once we try to imagine the mental processes of those who commit suicide, the possibilities multiply.
 As Levi says in the chapter devoted to Jean Améry in The Drowned and the Saved, many suicides admit "to a nebula of explanations."
 We do not know whether the memories of the camp simply re-exploded in his mind that Saturday morning and reached an unbearable pitch.

-The most pressing question, however, is not why Levi committed suicide but whether he committed it at all—or if, instead, his death was accidental.
+The most pressing question, however, is not why Levi committed suicide but whether he committed it at all.
 The evidence, as we shall see, is not watertight.
-As far as we know there is no direct proof that Levi committed suicide—no witnesses, no note, no direct physical evidence.
+As far as we know, there is no direct proof that Levi committed suicide—no witnesses, no note, no direct physical evidence.
 And this would not be the first time that a police inquiry reached a conclusion without an in-depth investigation.
-Levi's biographers, Myriam Anyssimov and Ian Thomson, both believe he committed suicide.
+Levi's biographers, Myriam Anyssimov and Ian Thomson, believe he committed suicide.
 But neither has any compelling evidence.
-Indeed the hypothesis of an accident was never seriously examined.
+Indeed, the possibility of an accident was never seriously examined.

 Indeed, the stairwell in the Turin building is a so narrow that Levi would have had to aim his fall just right to be successful.
 Horizontally, it is shaped like a cut-off pyramid.
 The elevator shaft is a square cage that runs vertically through the middle.
 The side of the elevator shaft extending into the stairwell is 3 feet, 7 inches.
 The maximum distance between the stairs and the elevator shaft is 5 feet, 7 inches; the minimum distance is just over 3 feet, 4 inches.
 This does not leave much room for the clean fall of a human body.
 Rather than killing himself, Levi could easily have hurt himself bouncing between the elevator cage and the railings of the lower floors.
 Moreover, had he wished to jump, he could have chosen the street or the courtyard, which were free of such constraints and easily accessible.
 Furthermore, Levi picked not just a hazardous but a messy and theatrical option that exposed his relatives to a gruesome sight—a gesture in sharp contrast, as Levi Montalcini also pointed out, with the writer's sober and restrained style.